Jonathan Fabrizio

 In Proceedings of the 10th international conference on computer vision theory and applications (VISAPP)

-Abstract In this paper, we propose TextTrail, a robust new algorithm dedicated to text tracking in uncontrolled environments (strong motion of camera and objects, partial occlusions, blur, etc.).
+In this paper, we propose TextTrail, a robust new algorithm dedicated to text tracking in uncontrolled environments (strong motion of camera and objects, partial occlusions, blur, etc.).
 It is based on a particle filter framework whose correction step has been improved.
 First, we compare some likelihood functions and introduce a new one that integrates tangent distance.
 We show that the likelihood function has a strong influence on the text tracking performances.
+Secondly, we compare our tracker with another and finally present an example of application.
+TextTrail has been tested on real video sequences and has proven its efficiency.
+In particular, it can track texts in complex situations starting from only one detection step without needing another one to reinitialize the tracking model.

 Continue reading